rcarriga/nvim-notify/README.md

   timeout = 5000,

-  -- For stages that change opacity this is treated as the highlight behind the window background_colour = "Normal",
+  -- For stages that change opacity this is treated as the highlight behind the window -- Set this to either a highlight group or an RGB hex value e.g. "#000000" background_colour = "Normal",

   -- Icons for the different levels